-The Information Technology field is growing rapidly, and businesses are looking for well-rounded computer scientists who are skilled in a full spectrum of emerging technologies and able to envision complex and innovative solutions to technical challenges in order to meet business goals and stay ahead of the competition.
+The Information technology field is growing rapidly, and businesses are looking for well-rounded computer scientists who are skilled in a full spectrum of emerging technologies and able to envision complex and innovative solutions to technical challenges.

-- Communicate effectively to a wide range of audiences in both written and spoken formats.
+- Communication.
+Communicate effectively with a range of audiences.

 - Teamwork.
 Work effectively as part of a team to develop and deliver quality software artifacts.